-LUMA continues to collaborate with COR3 and FEMA including the FEMA Environmental and Historic Preservation (EHP), 406 Hazard Mitigation (406HM), and 404 Hazard Mitigation (404HM) teams in order to advance projects.
-LUMA remains focused on construction activities of federally funded projects including streetlight repairs and critical distribution pole replacements, preliminary engineering activities and submissions of Detailed Scopes of Work for FEMA review and obligation, as well as progressing the necessary procurements of materials, engineering services, and construction services to facilitate the execution of federally funded projects.
+LUMA continues to collaborate with COR3 and FEMA, including the FEMA EHP, 406HM, and 404HM teams, in order to advance projects.
+LUMA remains focused on construction activities of federally funded projects, including streetlight repairs and critical distribution pole replacements, preliminary engineering activities and submissions of DSOWs for FEMA review and obligation, as well as progressing the necessary procurements of materials, engineering services, and construction services to facilitate the execution of federally funded projects.
 The following content outlines LUMA's key accomplishments and activities during Q2 to continue moving forward with federally funded projects.